roman-milk/roman-milk.github.io/cvsn.md

  * * *

  Sorry for the long absence, hope you enjoyed this installment of the CvsN series.
 There are three more completed and they'll be coming along soon.
-Report_Story #1